ocean-onion/BDCraft-maybe/clean_docs/economy/villager.md

   - Market Growth Reduction: 5% reduction per market level (maximum 25% at level 5)
 - **Growth Stages**: 4 visible stages identical to melon stems
 - **Seed Appearance in Inventory**:
-  - Regular BD Seeds: Represented as wheat seeds
+  - Regular BD Seeds: Represented as wheat seeds with BD metadata
-  - Green BD Seeds: Represented as melon seeds
+  - Green BD Seeds: Represented as melon seeds with BD metadata
-  - Purple BD Seeds: Represented as pumpkin seeds
+  - Purple BD Seeds: Represented as pumpkin seeds with BD metadata
 - **Crop Appearance When Growing**:
   - All BD crop types grow as melon stems during growth stages (stages 1-3)
   - Seeds appear differently in inventory but all grow identically as melon stems